BakıKART

-BakKART (Azerbaijani: "BakKART") is an electronic single payment card designed to meet the demands of passengers in public transportation in Baku, Azerbaijan, beginning in August 2015.
-Baku Metro and BakuBus lines are initially operated by the BakKART system.
+BakıKART is an electronic payment card designed to meet the demands of public transportation passengers in Baku, Azerbaijan, beginning in August 2015.
+Baku Metro and BakuBus lines are operated by the BakıKART system.

 History

 Until March 1, 2006, Baku Metro accepted tokens as payment for metro rides.
-In 2007, only RFID cards called "Metro Cards" were used to pay for subway rides.
-The Metro Card, which cost $2, was only available to pay for Baku Metro.
-On August 8, 2015, the Metro Card was replaced by BakKART.
-During this time, Metro Card balances and initial values could be transferred to BakKART.
-This card was designed to assist citizens in adapting to the change.
+In 2007, only RFID "Metro Cards" were used to pay for subway rides.
+The Metro Card, which cost 2 manats, was only available to pay for Baku Metro.
+On August 8, 2015, the Metro Card was replaced by BakıKART.
+During this time, Metro Card balances and initial values could be transferred to BakıKART.

 Overview

 BakıKART is applied to pay the subway and bus fare on BakuBus lines.
 Two types of cards are used in a single system: